Eppo-exp/eppo-docs/docs/data-management/properties.md

 The main difference is that Assignment Properties, unlike Entity Properties, are defined with your Assignment SQL and have a timestamp associated with them.
 This can save you time if these properties are defined in the same table as your assignments as you don’t have to write the SQL twice.

-If we observe multiple values for a given entity in Assignment Properties, Eppo will use the first value observed during the assignment.
+If we observe multiple values for a given entity in Assignment Properties, Eppo will use the first value observed during the experiment.

 ### Adding Assignment Properties via Assignment SQL